surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 ## Filters

-Filters  in AcuBi pull out the data to be retrieved by removing Filter expressions are the advanced way to limit the data.
+Filters  in AcuBi pull out the data by displaying the filtered information from database.
+Filters are the advanced way to limit the data.

 **The following are the various types of filter expressions used:**